Witch paddle

 Annual event in Portland, Oregon, U.S.

-The Portland Stand Up Paddleboard Witches on the Willamette (SUP WOW), more commonly known as "Witches on the Willamette", or simply the witch paddle, is an annual witch-themed standup paddleboarding event in Portland, Oregon.
+The Portland Stand Up Paddleboard Witches on the Willamette (SUP WOW), more commonly known as "Witches on the Willamette", or simply the witch paddle, is an annual witch-themed standup paddleboarding event in Portland, Oregon, United States.
 Ginny Kauffman organized the first event in 2017.

 Description

 The witch-themed event, traditionally leading up to Halloween in October, involves people wearing costumes while standup paddleboarding in the Willamette River.
 Participants have dressed as witches, sorcerers, warlocks, wizards, and "aqua-type creatures from the deep".
 Some participants have also attached skeletons, spiders, and other "spooky" decorations to their paddleboards.
 Children and dogs have also participated.

 There is no fee to participate, but some events have also served as clothing drives or fundraisers.
 According to KOIN, the event "is open to anyone with a paddleboard and a witch costume".
 Event organizers have emphasized the need for participants to be experienced with paddleboarding, as lifeguards are not on duty.